Gastro-Laparoscopic Surgery: Minimally Invasive Care for Digestive Health

 • Laparoscopic segmental resection

-• Bypass surgeries (for advanced cases)
+• Bypass surgeries (for advanced stages)

 • Biopsy and staging procedures